WHO DETERMINES THE ASSESSED VALUE OF

 are done every 2 years to ensure that property assessments keep pace with real

 estate market conditions.

 Assessment notices are prepared by Provincial Assessment Services in the fall of each year for the following taxation year.
 The values are based on market values from 2 years prior.

-On new construction assessment services may physically inspect the property and if buildings are removed a demolition permit should be obtained from the Portage la Prairie Planning District (at no charge) and the assessment branch will be notified in order to remove this assessment.
+On new construction, Assessment Services may physically inspect the property.
+If buildings are removed a demolition permit should be obtained from the Portage la Prairie Planning District (at no charge) and the assessment branch will be notified in order to remove this assessment.

 WHAT IS A MILL RATE?

 Property taxes are calculated by

 applying municipal and school mill rates against the portioned assessment of

 taxes, one mill represents $1.00 of taxes for every $1,000.00 of portioned

 rate) is based on the budgeted amount of tax dollars the municipality requires